JohnathonNow/WebPortfolio-Hugo/content/blorg/my_daily_driver_2/index.md

 - Low powered 6th gen m-series intel CPU
 - Poor battery life despite the above
 - USB C port is reportedly finecky
+- No full HDMI port
 - Trackpad was good for the era but bad by modern standards
 - The camera placement is so bad removing it would have probably been better
+- Keyboard backlight at half-power has some awful PWM flicker

+One weird thing though is the fanless design.
+It is deeply unsettling.
+I've never used a computer that was just... silent... before.
+I keep expecting it to ramp up while typing this, or when building in godot, or ever at all.
+I'm sure I'll get used to it, but for now it's just completely jarring.

 That said, I'm pretty happy with it.
 The performance actually doesn't suck nearly as much as one might expect a 4.5W, dual-core, 8-year-old CPU to.
 As a quick